anders94/sql-course/class-02.md

 times in our results even though there is only one row containing "Darcy" in the "people" table.
 How did that happen?
 We ended up JOINing him over three times because his number is in the accounts table three times.

 This is a good way to not keep many copies of the same thing in the database.
-The benifit here is if Darcy were to change his name, we wouldn't have to update it in three different places.
+The benefit here is if Darcy were to change his name, we wouldn't have to update it in three different places.
 If we update his name in the "people" table and do the select again, we would see the new name on all three accounts.
 That might not seem like a big thing now, but when you have millions of records and thousands of relationships, it becomes a major